VRLYDE/saas-stack/docs/SECURITY.md

 ## Updates

 We may occasionally change or update this Security Policy to reflect changes in our practices or for other operational, legal or regulatory reasons.
 We encourage you to periodically review this policy to stay informed about our privacy practices.

+---

+_This security policy provides a comprehensive overview of the security measures VRLY takes to protect the security and confidentiality of your personal data._

+_Maintained by the 💙 WeMake DevOps Division | [🔗 WeMake.cx](https://wemake.cx)_ | Hannover, Germany